rohithekm/Career-suggesting-chatbot/README.md

 This is in progress........!

+(
-(- Adjusted to suggest only hand-picked courses, it can be expanded.
+ - Adjusted to suggest only hand-picked courses, it can be expanded.
  - User needs to create a database in neo4j and use the corresponding username and password.
-MongoDB can be used as alternate for neo4j for data storing and retreving.)
+MongoDB can be used as alternate for neo4j for data storing and retreving.
+   )